SahasRajput-Tech/Python-Diwali-Sales-Analysis/README.md

 Here we have added data in Excel Sheet.
 Also that is converted in csv format.
 Also through Jupyter Notebook used Python for analysis.

+This is a complete python project used for data analyst role.